sh-r/sh-r/README.md

 ### Hi, I am Shika

- 👯 I’m interested in Computer Vision, Medical Imaging, and Robotics. <br />
+ 👯 I’m interested in Computer Vision, AI and Machine Learning. <br />
  📫 How to reach me: shikarao2023@gmail.com <br />

 ## Connect with me on: